Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `room-join` to the client together with the `gameState` back to the client, indicating that the client can join the room, with the `gameState` in the `LOBBY` phase.
+- Server will emit `room-join` to the client together with the `gameState` back to the client, indicating that the client can join the room, with the `gameState` in the `LOBBY` phase.

 **Failure**

-- Server will emit a `error-room-create` to the client, together with the error message, indicating an error occured.
+- Server will emit `error-room-create` to the client, together with the error message, indicating an error occured.

 <br />